Plan a vacation full of sea, sun, and Hollywood fun this Los Angeles Spring Break 2020.

 It’s a perfect place for photos!
 Plus, the truly adventurous travelers will want to check out the Skyslide, an all-glass tube that allows guests to slide down the exterior of the tower to the story below (see photo above).

-Getting In: Admission to OUE Skyspace LA is included with the Go Los Angeles Card.
+Getting In: Admission to OUE Skyspace LA is included with the Go Los Angeles pass.
 Skyslide requires a small upgrade fee.

 What’s the fun of being in an oceanfront city without the opportunity to meet some wonderful aquatic animals?

-Head to the gorgeously-situated Aquarium of the Pacific and spend the morning exploring their extensive exhibits.
+The gorgeously-situated Aquarium of the Pacific sits on the water’s edge at Shoreline Aquatic Park and you should definitely spend a morning here exploring their extensive exhibits.

-You’ll see animals in habitats that mimic the conditions of a diversity of global places, from Baja California to the chilly Northern Pacific and the sunny Tropical Pacific.
+You’ll see animals in habitats that mimic the conditions of a diversity of global places, from Baja California to the chilly Northern Pacific and the sunny tropics.
 Kids will love the chance to see rare and exotic marine life!

 A second delightful option is the Santa Monica Pier Aquarium, which offers another hour or two of delightful animal encounters.